-3.1 Each employee must avoid incurring any kind of financial or personal obligation that might affect their judgment in dealing for the College with outside organizations or individuals.
-Each person must examine their own activities and those of their immediate family to ensure that no condition exists that creates a potentially embarrassing or conflict of interest situation with respect to transactions with the College.
+3.1 Each employee must avoid incurring any kind of financial or personal obligation that might affect his or her judgment in dealing for the College with outside organizations or individuals.
+Each person must examine his or her own activities and those of his or her immediate family to ensure that no condition exists that creates a potentially embarrassing or conflict of interest situation with respect to transactions with the College.
 Employees covered by the policy (per Section 2.1) shall sign and complete the attached Conflict of Interest Statement, upon adoption of this policy or appointment as a covered employee of the college, if later.

 3.2 Unless the provisions in paragraphs 3.3 through 3.5 are followed, an employee shall not solicit or be a party, directly or indirectly, to any contract between the College and:

-b) Any firm, meaning co-partnership or other unincorporated association, of which they are a partner, member, or employee;
+b) Any firm, meaning co-partnership or other unincorporated association, of which he or she is a partner, member, or employee;

-c) Any organization of which they or member(s) of their immediate family are an officer, director, or employee;
+c) Any organization of which he or she or member(s) of his or her immediate family is an officer, director, or employee;

-d) Any private corporation in which they are a stockholder owning more than one percent (1%) of the total outstanding stock of any class if the stock is not listed on a stock exchange, or stock with a present total value in excess of $25,000.00 if the stock is listed on a stock exchange or of which they are a director, officer, or employee; and
+d) Any private corporation in which he or she is a stockholder owning more than one percent (1%) of the total outstanding stock of any class if the stock is not listed on a stock exchange, or stock with a present total value in excess of $25,000.00 if the stock is listed on a stock exchange or of which he or she is a director, officer, or employee; and

-e) Any trust of which they are a beneficiary or trustee.
+e) Any trust of which he or she is a beneficiary or trustee.

 3.3 In the event a potential contract or existing contract that does or could present a conflict situation, as described in paragraph 3.2, is presented to the college, the employee shall: